xxKonstantinxx/PDFNoBs/README.md

 Just merge your PDFs and go on with your day.

 Please feel free to add issues and suggestions and keep in mind, this is my first project.

+For all you non techies, here is the download link for the app: https://www.file-upload.net/en/download-15303596/PDFMergerTool-1.0.0-arm64.dmg.html